weichen-qsnetwork/stratosnet.github.io/docs/docs-resource-node/sds-ipfs-handbook.md

 ---

 ## Config File
-All the parameters could be pre-defined in the config file `config.toml` placed in the folder `config` under the home path (defined by -r or --home flag).
+All the parameters could be pre-defined in the config file `ipfs_config.toml` placed in the folder `config` under the home path
+(defined by -r or --home flag).
 ### Template
 ```toml